esl-epfl/x-heep/docs/source/index.rst

 CPU subsystem domain
 ^^^^^^^^^^^^^^^^^^^^

+The CPU subsystem is based on the RISC-V OpenHW Group CPUs as: `CVE2 <https://github.com/openhwgroup/cve2>`_, `CV32E40P <https://github.com/openhwgroup/cv32e40p>`_ and its variant with the CORE-V-X Interface called CV32E40PX <https://github.com/esl-epfl/cv32e40px>`_, and finally the `CV32E40X <https://github.com/openhwgroup/cv32e40x>`_ CPU, also with the X-IF.
+All the CPUs are embdded class 32-bit open-source low-power cores.
+The first three originally designed by ETH Zurich.
-The CPU subsystem is based on the `RISC-V lowRISC Ibex <https://github.com/lowRISC/ibex>`_, a 32-bit open-source low-power core originally designed by ETH Zurich.
-The reason why we selected such a core is that it is open-source, mature, verified, implemented in silicon several times, and designed to target ultra-low-power edge devices.
-It features a Harvard architecture with two separate bus interfaces for instructions and data implementing the open bus interface (OBI) protocol.
-No caches are present in the systems.
+You can selected your core among those ones.
+We selected these cores as the first two are  mature, verified, implemented in silicon several times, while the latter as extendible with the X-IF.
+They all features a Harvard architecture with two separate bus interfaces for instructions and data implementing the open bus interface (OBI) protocol.
+No caches are present in the system.
 The domain can be easily clock-gated, but it is also thought to be completely switched off when not used for long periods of time.

 Memory banks domains
 ^^^^^^^^^^^^^^^^^^^^